Future of left-wing mayors of Madrid, Barcelona in balance

 BARCELONA, Spain (AP) — The future of the left-wing mayors of Spain’s two biggest cities is being decided as political parties work against the clock to determine who will govern the country’s municipal governments.

-Ada Colau, a former housing activist, is poised to remain in charge of Barcelona after her party members voted Friday for her proposal to join in a coalition with the Socialist Party.
-The other option would have been to allow the Catalan separatist party ERC to take over city hall.
+Ada Colau, a former housing activist, is poised to stay in charge of Barcelona after her party members voted Friday for her proposal to join in a coalition with the Socialist Party.

+“Tomorrow I will present my candidacy to remain in power as Barcelona’s mayor for four more years,” Colau said after her party rejected the alternative that would have allowed the Catalan separatist party ERC to take over city hall.

 In Madrid, three right-wing parties are struggling to strike a last-minute deal they need to oust 75-year-old former judge Manuela Carmena.